cs1302uga/cs1302-tutorials/components/components.md

       Now, instantiate two objects of type `ImgLoader` within the `start` method of `ImageApp`.

-      **NOTE: WE PASS IMAGEAPP AS PARAMETER TO CONSTRUCTOR TO RESIZE THE SCENE.
-REMOVE THIS?**

    1. Add the two `ImgLoader` objects to the `HBox` object of `ImageApp`.
 Set the `spacing` property of the `HBox` to 10 by passing 10 into the `HBox` constructor.